Xmwo3i/GPS/README.md

 ## How to Use

+1. Compile the program using your preferred C environment.
+2. Run the compiled program.
-1. Run the program and follow the on-screen instructions to provide user details.
+3. Follow the on-screen instructions to provide user details for the reference user.
-2. Enter the path of an input text file with data for other users.
+4. Enter the path to an input text file that contains the data for other users.
-3. The program calculates distances and displays the results.
+5. The program will calculate distances and display the results.

+## Note

-## Note: Make sure the input file follows the specified format for a successful run of the program.
+Make sure the input file follows the specified format for a successful run of the program.

 ## Author

 Prepared by: Mostafa Faghani

 Enjoy using the User Distance Calculator!